vzolotar/Lingva/README.md

 * 19* AGUJA

 Next available Map ID is: 26
-Enter the the new Mao ID numner: 26/
+Enter the the new Map ID numner: 26/
 ````